certtools/intelmq/docs/user/ecosystem.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Fody is a web based interface for intelmq-mailgen's contact database and the EventDB.
-It can also be used to just query the EventDB.
+Fody is a web based interface for intelmq-mailgen's contact database and the :doc:`eventdb`.
+It can also be used to just query the :doc:`eventdb`.

 The certbund-contact expert fetches the information from this contact database and provides scripts to import RIPE data into the contact database.